IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 0x5353484b:
 : SSH Key Log.
   Every line consists of a cookie, key type, and key separated by one space.
-  The cookie is the hex-encoded (client or server) 16 bytes cookie (32 characters) found in the SSH\_MSG\_KEXINIT sent during [algorithm negotiation](https://datatracker.ietf.org/doc/html/rfc4253#section-7.1) by the endpoint whose private random is disclosed.
+  The cookie is the hex-encoded (client or server) 16 octets cookie (32 characters) found in the SSH\_MSG\_KEXINIT sent during [algorithm negotiation](https://datatracker.ietf.org/doc/html/rfc4253#section-7.1) by the endpoint whose private random is disclosed.